animalrn101-source/Certificate-Verification-System/README.md

 - 🪪 **Tamper-proof storage:** Once issued, a certificate cannot be altered or deleted.
 - 👩‍🎓 **Easy verification:** Verify any certificate using its unique blockchain transaction hash or certificate ID.
 - 🏛️ **Institution dashboard:** Authorized organizations can issue certificates securely.
-- 🌐 **Decentralized access:** All verification happens on-chain — no central database needccced.
+- 🌐 **Decentralized access:** All verification happens on-chain — no central database needed.
 - 📄 **User-friendly interface:** Simple web interface for students, employers, and universities.

 ---